recotoolsbenchmarks/BambooAnalysis/doc/install.rst

 Update plotIt
 #############

-Assuming the environment is set up as above, the same can be used to test a pull request or local modifications to the source code.
+Assuming the environment is set up as above; this can also be used to test a pull request or local modifications to the plotIt source code.
 If a plotIt build directory already exists it should have been created with the same environment, otherwise the safest solution is to remove it.